 - Topical Tretinoin

 Since most atrophic scars are acne scars.
 Read more about the above treatments in treatments for acne scars

-Some women find it difficult to regain pre preganancy weight.
+Some women find it difficult to regain the pre-pregnancy weight.
 Stress, hypothyroidism, fluid retention can be contributing factors.
-In some cases it is due to mistaken belief that since they are breast feeding, they can eat more.
-Since medical reasons can be contributing factors as well as need to have a good diet if breast feeding, best to seek medical management for weight loss.
-Read more on weight loss programme
+In some cases, it is due to a mistaken belief that since they are breastfeeding, they can eat more.
+Since medical reasons can be contributing factors as well as need to have a good diet if breastfeeding, best to seek medical management for weight loss.
+Read more on the weight loss programme